 Streaming quality Differences

-Apple Music streams 256kbps AAC files, while Spotify uses the Ogg Vorbis format and lets you choose the bitrate depending on how you're listening.
+If you're not interested in lossless audio tiers, Apple Music streams 256kbps AAC files, while Spotify uses the Ogg Vorbis format and lets you choose the bitrate depending on how you're listening.
 On mobile you can elect to stream in Low (24 kbit/s), Normal (96 kbit/s), High (160 kbit/s) or Very High (320 kbit/s) quality.

-Apart from audiophiles, most listeners probably won't notice much difference between the highest-quality Spotify and Apple Music streams of the same song, but Spotify's ability to select the bitrate can come in handy if you're worried about using up your cellular data.
+That said, apart from audiophiles, most listeners probably won't notice much difference between the highest-quality Spotify and Apple Music streams of the same song, but Spotify's ability to select the bitrate can come in handy if you're worried about using up your cellular data.

 Mobile, Desktop, and Web Apps